 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original Texas birth certificates that are physically presented to them not copies.

-When we say an “original birth certificate” this means you have an original Texas birth certificate that was issued at the time (year) of your birth or a raised seal certified copy of your birth certificate that you can order and obtain from either Texas Vital Statistics (also called Texas Vital Records in Austin, TX) or from the Texas county clerk’s office of where the official birth record was first recorded at.
+When we say an “original birth certificate” this means you have an original Texas birth certificate that was issued at the time (year) of your birth or a raised seal certified copy of your birth certificate that you can order and obtain from either Texas Vital Statistics (also called Texas Vital Records) or from the Texas county clerk’s office of where the official birth record was first recorded at.

 Do not send us a Texas birth certificate to apostille or authenticate if it was issued before 1980.

 Your Texas birth certificate must be issued after 1980.

 If not, you will need to order a new certified copy of your birth certificate from Texas Vital Records or from the Texas county of where you were born (ordering at the county level is by far the fastest way and what we recommend) because the Texas Secretary of State won’t be able to find that old of birth record in their public records database.

 If your state certified copy or original Texas birth certificate was issued between 1980-1999 you have roughly a 50/50 chance that it will be rejected by the Texas Secretary of State because they won’t be able to find that old of birth record in their public records database.

 With that said we’ve successfully apostilled and authenticated many Texas birth certificates issued from the 1980’s and 1990’s that the TXSOS found so we’ll happily attempt to file your Texas birth certificate that was issued during these years.